ArtKop/AcoBotWebVersion/readme.md

   <div id="Data collecting"></div>

-- Data collecting: the displacement of the particles can be obtained by tracking the particle position before and after the excitation.
-Therefore, a database of the particle position, the frequency of the excited signals, and the resulted displacements can be collected by repeatedly exciting the plate.
+- Data collecting: The displacements of the particles can be obtained by tracking the particle positions before and after excitation.
+Thereby, a database of the particle positions, the frequencies of the excited signals, and the resulted displacements can be collected by repeatedly exciting the plate.

   <div id="Model fitting"></div>

-- Model fitting: The experimental data can be used to establish a statistical model of the relationship between the particle displacement and the frequency of the excitation signals.
+- Model fitting: The experimental data can be used to establish a statistical model capturing the relationship between the particle displacement and the frequency of the excitation signal.
 In this manner, the motion of particles can be statistically predicted for a wide spectrum of frequencies.

   <div id="Object manipulation"></div>

-- Object manipulation: the motion of the particles on the plate can be controlled by repeatedly measuring their position and by using the established model to choose the frequency of the signal that moves the particles towards the desired directions.
+- Object manipulation: The motion of the particles on the plate can be controlled by repeatedly measuring their position and by using the established model to choose the frequency of the signal that moves the particles towards the desired direction.

   <br />
   <div align="center">